dyuu7/dataioc/docs/maintenance.md

 - Build with `--strict` so broken links and configuration warnings fail CI.

 The documentation site is built and published from `main` by GitHub Actions.

+## Release

+Update the version in `pyproject.toml`, refresh `uv.lock`, and push a `vX.Y.Z` tag.
+The release workflow builds the source distribution and wheel, creates or updates the GitHub Release, and publishes the same artifacts to PyPI through Trusted Publishing.